-Fri February 26 Historiography: The Use of Coroners' Rolls; Integrating 1111 Columny 20 Historiographical Analysis in your Papers • Selections from Barbara Hanawalt, The Ties That Bound: Peasant Family Life in Medieval England , CP 33-46. • Barbara Harris, Review of The Ties That Bound in Journal of Social History , CP 47-49. • Primary Source: Coroners' Rolls, CP 50-57. • "Useful Feedback and Constructive Criticism," CP 58-59.
+Historiography: The Use of Coroners' Rolls; Integrating Fri February 18 Historiographical Analysis in your Papers Selections from Barbara Hanawalt, The Ties That Bound: Peasant Family Life in Medieval England, CP 33-46.
+Barbara Harris, Review of The Ties That Bound in Journal of Social History, CP 47-49.
+Primary Source: Coroners' Rolls, CP 50-57.
+"Useful Feedback and Constructive Criticism," CP 58-59.
 Historiographical abstracts are due to me in class.
 Please submit at least five abstracts of secondary sources (in most cases, these will be books, book chapters from edited collections, and/or articles in journals).
 Each abstract should be at least 1⁄2 page single-spaced or a full page double-spaced.
 Each must identify (a) the author's thesis; (b) the sources he/she has used; and (c) the ways in which you think it will be useful for your paper (for instance, might it be a good comparison?
 Might you argue against the author's conclusions?).
-Journal 4 : Please summarize the readings from Hanawalt & Harris in 1-1.5 pages double-spaced (your total for both together should be 1.5-2 pages, not 1.5-2 pages each).
-From this point on, you need no longer include the M F 1 20 T1 section entitled "My Project."
-Mon Feb 29-Thurs March 3 Individual meetings with me (no class Fri 4 th ) Water 5 At least 24 hours before our meeting time, please send me an email in which you outline your latest plans for your project, list at least three questions you have for me, and explain where you plan to go with the paper chunk due after Spring Break.
-This assignment will count as Journal 5 and must be at least 200 words long.
-March 7-11 Spring Break Wed March 16 Paper Chunk 1 is due to me and to writing group members via email by 12 noon Fri March 18 Writing Workshop: Chunk 1; Historiography: The Use of Artistic Sources We will spend part of today's class workshopping your first paper chunks.
+Journal 4: First, please summarize the readings from Hanawalt & Harris in 1-1.5 pages double-spaced (your total for both together should be 1.5-2 pages, not 1.5-2 pages each).
+Write this under the heading, "Reading Summary."
+Second, continue to muse on your own project and record the progress you have made your analysis of primary sources under the section, "My Project."
+Paper Chunk 1 is due to me and to writing group members by 12 noon.
+Wed February 23 Fri February 25 Writing Workshop: Chunk 1; Historiography: The Use of Artistic Sources We will spend part of today's class workshopping your first paper chunks.
 The rest of the class will focus on an historiographical article about how we should use art as a primary source.
 Michael Camille, "Labouring for the Lord: The Ploughman and the Social Order in the Luttrell Psalter," Art History 10 (1987), 423-454, CP 60-99.
-Journal 6 is due: Please summarize the reading by Camille in 1.5-2 pages double-spaced.
+Journal 5 is due: Please summarize the reading by Camille in 1.5-2 pages double-spaced.
 Be sure to identify his thesis and the scholars with whom he disagrees.
-Mon March 21- Individual Meetings with Me (no class Fri 25 th ) Thurs March 24 At least 24 hours before our meeting time, please send me an email in which you outline your latest plans for your project, list at least three questions you have for me, and explain where you plan to go with the paper chunk due next Wednesday.
-This assignment will count as Journal 7 and must be at least 200 words long.
-Wed March 30 Paper Chunk 2 and Initial Outline are due to me and to writing group members by 12 noon.
+Wed March 2 Paper Chunk 2 and Initial Outline are due to me and to writing group members by 12 noon.
+Writing Workshop: Paper Chunk 2; Historiography: Cohesion and Fri March 4 Community in the Peasant Village We will spend part of today's class workshopping your second paper chunks.
+The rest of the class will focus on an historiographical debate.
+J. A. Raftis, "Changes in an English Village After the Black Death," Mediaeval Studies 29 (1967), 158-77, CP 100-109. • Christopher Dyer, "The English Medieval Village Community and its Decline," Journal of British Studies 33 (1994), 407-29, CP 110-132.
+"Initial Paper Outline," CP 133-134.
+Journal 6 is due: Please summarize the readings for today in 1.5-2 pages (double-spaced) total.
+Be sure to identify each author's thesis and sources, as well as the places where they agree and disagree with one another.